CodeMaster7000/Summer-Cocktail/README.md

-# Summer-Cocktail
+# Summer Cocktail

-A colourful HTML and CSS animated cocktail, celebrating the arrival of meteorological summer in the Northern hemisphere.
+A colourful HTML and SCSS animated cocktail, celebrating the arrival of meteorological summer in the Northern hemisphere.